Southern Morocco Road Trip

 You have two main routes here to start off your southern Morocco road trip, one quicker, the other more scenic.

 The quickest option is to go via the toll road*- A7.
-The downside is that it costs money and there’s no scenic stops**.
+The downside is that it costs money and there are no scenic stops**.
 It is a pretty drive as you cut through mountains and desert, there are just no stops.

 *Please note that I am a shitty blogger and didn’t bother to write down the fee for the toll road, so I do not have the cost for you.